matteoanzidei/Haters-gonna-hate-me-/README.md

 Train.csv is the file containing all the data used to train the classifiers ( 80% of the dataset).
 Test.csv is the file containing all the data used to test the classifiers ( 20% of the dataset).
-BadLanguageDetector.ipynb contains the code Split_Dataset.ipynb contains the code that splits the Detaset.csv into Train.csv and Test.csc.
+BadLanguageDetector.ipynb contains the code Split_Dataset.ipynb contains the code that splits the Detaset.csv into Train.csv and Test.csv.